bnosac/BTM/README.md

 ### What

-The Biterm Topic Model (BTM) is a word co-occurrence based topic model that learns topics by modeling word-word co-occurrences patterns (e.g., biterms)
+The Biterm Topic Model (BTM) is a word co-occurrence based topic model that learns topics by modelling word-word co-occurrences patterns (e.g., biterms)

 - A biterm consists of two words co-occurring in the same context, for example, in the same short text window.
 - BTM models the biterm occurrences in a corpus (unlike LDA models which model the word occurrences in a document).